-What Do I Do?
+What do I do?

 , she will incorporate balance exercises to retrain those receptors.
 The balance training will include training on one leg, training on unstable surface, training with your eyes closed – just so we can jumpstart that system back up again!

 Hence, if you have been struggling to figure out why you keep reinjuring the same ankle again and again, book an appointment with

 Footprint Health and Wellness Centre is a multi-disciplinary clinic located in South Barrie, offering chiropody, physiotherapy, and massage therapy services.
-Book your appointment now!

 You might also like: